Project structure#

 IN THE SOFTWARE.

-Just because a software does not ship with a LICENSE file, it does not mean it is free or open source.
-If you need to use unlicensed software, contact its development team so they can provide you with the correct license.
+it is free or open source.
+If you need to use unlicensed software, contact

 file#

-Each PyAnsys library should have a README.rst
+Each PyAnsys library must have a README

 file in the root directory.